xiaoyeye/CNNC/README.md

 # pipelines:
 ![](https://raw.githubusercontent.com/xiaoyeye/CNNC/master/pipeline.bmp)

 (a) Pipeline for TF-target, KEGG and Reactome edge predictions.
-Users only need to provide gene-pair candidate list. (b) Pipeline for a new task with the expression data we collected.
+Users only need to provide gene-pair candidate list.
+TF-tatget prediction is cell type specific.
+Here we provide the model for mESC TF prediction.
+Please use "get_cell_type_from_database.py" to generate mESC subset from the big sc data and then do following NEPDF generation and classification of training and test. (b) Pipeline for a new task with the expression data we collected.
 Users need to provide gene-pair candidate list to generate NEPDF list and label list to train and test model. (c) Pipeline for a new task with the expression data users collect.
 Users need to provide gene-pair candidate list, their own expression data to generate NEPDF list, and label list to train and test model.
 # data sources
 scRNA-seq :https://s3.amazonaws.com/mousescexpression/rank_total_gene_rpkm.h5